godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replace A and c with z and e
+remove all letters C and c in file